tarikbouari/tarikbouari/README.md

 <hr width="100">

 <p>
 I'm passionate about technology, remote work and diverse cross cultural collaboration.
-As a software developer, I love coding challenges and problem-solving in order to build efficient web applications to improve users' experiences.
+As a software developer, I love coding challenges and problem-solving in order to build efficient software to improve users' experiences.
 My career goal is to share my knowledge around the world while working on open-source projects.</p>
   <p>“The true sign of intelligence is not knowledge, but imagination.” — Albert Einstein</p>

 - 🌱 I’m currently learning **JavaScript, React, Redux, Ruby, Rails**